 One does not have to assent to what, in the normal world, would be logical nonsense: an explosion where objects all flee from each other as if each one was a centre of explosion.
-Nor does one have to accept the other nonsense that offers itself as scientific understanding: the idea that all matter was initially concentrated in a sphere smaller than a pea, ‘infinitesimally small and infinitely dense’ in Hawking’s words; the idea that the Big Bang had no cause; the idea that entropy was then at a minimum; the idea that in the first trillion-trillionth of a second after the Big Bang the pea expanded into an ocean of energy larger than the visible universe; or the idea that in the course of subsequent expansion the force of gravity overcame the expansion and caused matter to clump into galaxies.
+Nor does one have to accept the other nonsense that offers itself as scientific understanding: such as the idea that all matter was initially concentrated in a sphere smaller than a pea, ‘infinitesimally small and infinitely dense’ in Hawking’s words; or the idea that the Big Bang had no cause; or the idea that entropy was then at a minimum; or the idea that in the first trillion-trillionth of a second after the Big Bang the pea expanded into an ocean of energy larger than the visible universe; or the idea that in the course of subsequent expansion the force of gravity overcame the expansion and caused matter to clump into galaxies.
 The Big Bang model is mystical mumbo-jumbo.
 It does not have the qualities of a normal scientific explanation.

 In the creation account the Earth certainly is the focus.
 The Spirit of God broods over the earth.
 It is the centre of his attention and everything is done in relation to it.
 The sequence of creative acts climaxes and ends with the creation of man, and when everything is finished on Earth, the whole creation is said to be finished.
 One can understand why medieval Europe should have supposed the Earth to be at the centre.